-We British Columbians are blessed with a beautiful backyard, and now is the perfect time to explore it since the pandemic has ruled out international travel.
+We British Columbians are blessed with a beautiful backyard, and now is the perfect time to explore it since the pandemic is still making international travel difficult.

-Vacations may look a little different this year, but luckily cabin getaways are still on the menu.
+Vacations may not be warm or tropical this year, but luckily cabin getaways are still on the menu.

-This property’s hosts boast it’s one of the most wish-listed Airbnbs in all of Canada.
+This property is one of the most wish-listed Airbnbs in all of Canada.
 The loft cabin on the Sunshine Coast has incredible views of Sechelt Inlet and is west-facing to soak up all the afternoon sun and get a front-row seat to spectacular sunsets.

 - See also:

 This quaint cabin near Tofino has a gorgeous deck on which to enjoy the great outdoors.
-It’s close enough to all the attractions in Tofino, such as gorgeous beaches, surfing, and restaurants, but is secluded by itself in the woods.
+It’s close enough to all the attractions in Tofino, including gorgeous beaches, surfing, and restaurants, but is secluded in the woods.